microprediction/microactors/README.md

 - Some github repos like this one make regular predictions (there are also some algorithms like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) that use running processes instead)

 ## Why?
-Free prediction for all !
+Free prediction for all means free bespoke business optimization for all.

- - Get live prediction of public data for free (yes it really is an [api](http://api.microprediction.org/) that predicts anything)
+ - Yes it really is an [api](http://api.microprediction.org/) that predicts anything.
- - See which R, Julia and Python time series approaches seem to work best, saving you from trying out [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from PyPI and github of uncertain quality.
+ - Yes it also makes it easier to see which R, Julia and Python time series approaches seem to work best, saving you from trying out [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from PyPI and github, any one of which might be of uncertain quality.

+## More background if you want it...

 Here's a [first glimpse](https://www.microprediction.com/welcome) for the uninitiated, some [categories of business application](https://www.microprediction.com/welcome-3), some remarks on why [microprediction is synomymous with AI](https://www.microprediction.com/welcome-4) due to the possibility of value function prediction, and a straightforward